wcjordan/chalk/README.md

 Add source Github
 Set repository URL to `https://github.com/wcjordan/chalk`
+Set credentials to Github app.
+Ensure the Github app has permissions on the repo under its installation configuration.

+Delete `Discover pull requests from forks` from the Behaviors
-Ensure Behaviors has just Discover Branches
+Ensure Behaviors has:
+- `Discover branches`: `Exclude branches that are also filed as PRs`
+- `Discover pull requests from origin`: `The current pull request revision`

 Build by Jenkinsfile
-Set Scan Periodically to `1 day`
+Set Scan Periodically to `1 hour`.
+The webhook will handle building on pushes & PRs.
-Discard old builds, keep max of 5 old items
+Discard old builds, keep `60` days of old items.

 ### Chalk Base Build
 Create a Pipeline build named `chalk_base`